seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 `|eff| ≥ 0.6` labels ~55 % of pure-noise windows «trend».
 Accepted, because a
 false trend label cannot produce a wrong direction — it narrows the admissible side to one, and on a driftless market both channels are worth exactly zero.

-**Stress is symmetric, and that is the whole point of the layer (TZ-12).** The comparison is on `|z|`: a four-sigma week UP admits no side either.
-Before TZ-12 only `z ≤ −REG_STRESS_Z` fired, and on three consecutive journaled dates — 2026-08-21/22/23 at `z` = +4.06 / +4.01 / +3.98 — the banner printed «ТРЕНД ВВЕРХ» in green while geometry refused 24 of 25 covered coins. `out.dir` stays 0 under stress: §3.12 reads `dir` only on `trend`, and handing a direction to a state that admits neither side would be a contradiction in one object.
+**Stress is symmetric, and that is the whole point of the layer.** The comparison is on `|z|`: a four-sigma week UP admits no side either — a one-sided lower branch once printed «ТРЕНД ВВЕРХ» in green on days when geometry refused 24 of 25 covered coins. `out.dir` stays 0 under stress: `dir` is read only on `trend`, and handing a direction to a state that admits neither side would be a contradiction in one object.
 The banner picks its wording by the SIGN of `reg.z` — «РЫНОК ПЕРЕГРЕТ» above, «СТРЕСС РЫНКА» below, red in both.
-Measured cost, stated so it is never mistaken for a
-regression: on the three journaled dates every `action` becomes `none`, and the one `trade` and two `wait` verdicts across them disappear.
+The cost is by design: on a stress day every `action` is `none` on both sides.

 No `btcStats` or no `volatility` → `mode = 'range'`, `known = false`, which is exactly the pre-engine production behaviour (inv.
 9).
-The regime label says WHICH state the market is in and never HOW FAR into it the session sits; that second quantity is measured in §3.16 and printed in §3.17, and no threshold reads it.
+The regime label says WHICH state the market is in and never HOW FAR into it the session sits; that second quantity is measured in §3.16 and printed in §3.17, and no threshold in this engine reads it.

 **Layer 1 — `tradeGeometry(cd, E, isLong, dec, hi24, lo24)`**